1. Date Palm (Phoenix Dactylifera)

 - Plant in sandy soil that’s open and free-draining or in loamy soil enriched with organic matter such as household compost.
 Avoid heavy or clay soils.

-- Do not over water with irrigation as it flowers more profusely when it’s kept slightly dry.
+- Do not overwater with irrigation as this Flame Tree flowers more profusely when it’s kept slightly dry.

-- During the UAE’s dry summer it might shed its leaves, however, if it’s kept slightly watered it will remain evergreen all year round.
+- During the UAE’s dry summer, this outdoor plant might shed its leaves, however, if it’s kept slightly watered the tree will remain evergreen all year round.

 - Propagate from seeds that have been scarified and soaked in tepid water for 24 hours before you plant them in warm, moist soil in a semi-shaded, sheltered position.

 - The optimum flowering season for the Delonix Regia in the Emirates is May to July.

 4. Frangipani (Plumeria)